rly/ndx-xarray/NEXTSTEPS.md

 ## Creating Your Extension

-1. In a terminal, change directory into the new ndx-xarray directory.
+1. In a terminal, change directory into the new ndx-xarray directory: `cd ndx-xarray`

-2. Add any packages required by your extension to `requirements.txt` and `setup.py`.
+2. Add any packages required by your extension to the `[project] dependencies` or `[project.optional-dependencies]` section of `pyproject.toml`.

-3. Run `python -m pip install -r requirements.txt` to install the `pynwb` package and any other packages required by your extension.
+3. Run `python -m pip install -e .` to install your new extension Python package and any other packages required to develop, document, and run your extension.

 4. Modify `src/spec/create_extension_spec.py` to define your extension.